georgehelsby/blog_post_project/README.md

 - Matplotlib.pyplot

 ### File Descriptions
-1. New York Airbnb Dataset.ipynb Jupyter notebook with complete analysis, answers to the questions, explanations and visualisations.
+1. workspace (1).ipynb Jupyter notebook with complete analysis, answers to the questions, explanations and visualisations.

-2. listings(1).csv Original dataset in csv format
+2. listings (1).csv Original dataset in csv format